Earning a Doctor of Education Degree in Oregon

 Oregon has a little something for every doctorate in education student.
 In our school listings, you’ll discover Ed.D. programs with online components, programs with unique Ed.D. scholarships and tuition discounts, and doctorates that can help with administrative licensure requirements.
 For licensure, there’s even a COSA-sponsored online option that comes from out of state.

 The University of Oregon’s College of Education merits a top 20 ranking from U.S. News & World Report, but there are other state highlights.
 For example, Portland State University and the University of Portland have signed up for the Carnegie Project on the Education Doctorate (CPED), which emphasizes applied learning.
-UP and Concordia University-Portland are also active in their communities (check out UP’s local & national partnerships).
+UP is also active in its community (check out UP’s local & national partnerships).
 Along with price, curriculum, and the CAEP badge, look for quality markers such as these.

 Once you’ve got a doctorate or two on your shortlist, take a quick glance at our career section.
 We’ve pulled out Oregon administrative job & employment data and provided links to local job boards.
 You can decide what Oregon educational organizations & associations you’d like to join (we’d recommend COSA for K-12 administrators) and plan your calendar of educational leadership conferences & training programs.

 What to Know About Oregon Online Ed.D.
 Programs

 Oregon universities have yet to jump on the distance learning bandwagon.
 We only found one school that was willing to offer a 100% online doctorate in education (Concordia University – Portland), but it announced plans to permanently closed after the spring 2020 semester.